analytiq-hub/sigagent.github.io/robotics.md

 * [ROS on DDS](https://design.ros2.org/articles/ros_on_dds.html).
 This article was written at a time before decisions were made to use DDS and RTPS as the underlying communication standards for ROS 2.
 * [EEROS](https://wiki.eeros.org)

+### ROS modules
+* [rosserial](http://wiki.ros.org/rosserial) wraps standard ROS serialized messages and multiplexes topics and services over a character device such as a serial port or network socket
+* [rosbridge](http://wiki.ros.org/rosbridge_suite) provides a JSON API to ROS functionality for non-ROS programs.

 ### Behavior Trees
 * [Behavior Trees in Robotics and AI: An Introduction](https://arxiv.org/abs/1709.00084), v4, by M. Colledanchise, P. Ögren (2020)
 * [A Survey of Behavior Trees in Robotics and AI](https://arxiv.org/abs/2005.05842), M. Iovino et al (May 13, 2020)